NYCPlanning/gis-code-interview/README.md

 ## What we are looking for

-Your code interview will be evaluated based on your repo or folder, so make sure all files are stored in your repo or folder.
+You will be evaluated based on your repo or folder, so make sure all files are stored in your repo or folder.
 Specifically we are looking at:

 - **Project scafolding**: How you name, manage, and organize your files.
 - **Reproducibility**: